Perfectly seared scallops served with corn and tomatoes in the height of their season. Can’t do much better than that. You really can’t.

 - 4 ears corn

-- ½ tbsp loosely packed tarragon, finely chopped
+- ½ tablespoon loosely packed tarragon, finely chopped or torn (optional)

 - Kosher salt and fresh cracked pepper